normand1/SwiftRawPodcast/Swift Language/TheBasics.md

 by failing your build immediately when an error is found.
 For example, If you try to pass a value of type Double into a function parameter that expects an Integer type the compiler will immediately let you know that this is not possible.
-This type of type checking, though sometimes frustrating, type checking helps to eliminate misunderstandings between the developer writing code and the compiler which is interpreting that code for the machine it will be run on.
+This is a safety feature of the language.
+Though sometimes frustrating, type checking helps to eliminate misunderstandings between the developer writing code and the compiler which is interpreting that code for the machine it will be run on.